-As we look ahead, Somerset Adult Social Care Commissioners are committed to addressing the evolving needs of our aging population, particularly focusing on those living with dementia.
+As we look ahead, we are committed to addressing the evolving needs of our aging population, particularly focusing on those living with dementia.
 With projections indicating a significant increase in the number of people requiring care and support, we recognise the imperative to adapt and enhance our commissioning approach to meet these growing demands.